-The total OPEB liability, net OPEB liability, and sensitivity as of June 30, 2019 were based on an actuarial valuation date of June 30, 2019.
-The total OPEB liability was rolled-forward from the valuation date (June 20, 2018) to the plan's fiscal year ending June 30, 2019, using generally accepted accounting principles.
+The total OPEB liability, net OPEB liability, and sensitivity as of June 30, 2020 were based on an actuarial valuation date of June 30, 2019.
+The total OPEB liability was rolled-forward from the valuation date to the plan's fiscal year ending June 30, 2020, using generally accepted actuarial principles.

 The KRS Board of Trustee adopted new actuarial assumptions since June 30, 2018.
 These assumptions are documented in the report titled "Kentucky Retirement Systems 2018 Actuarial Experience Study for the Period Ending June 30, 2010".
-The total OPEB liability as of June 30, 2019 was determined using these updated assumptions.
+The total OPEB liability as of June 30, 2020 was determined using these updated assumptions.